|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 Credit for Academic and Prior Learning Experience

 Some schools and colleges at Temple grant limited credit to qualified students for relevant experience in academic, employment, and life situations.
-See Academic Policies and Regulations for further information.
+See the Academic Policies and Regulations section of the Bulletin for further information.

 The College-Level Examination Program (CLEP)